juliavictor/LeafBot/README.md

 # LeafBot

-vienmoir/Botanicum for a final version of this project
+See github.com/vienmoir/Botanicum for a final version of this project